How To Teach A Dog To Play Dead On Command In 5 Easy Steps

 The Dog Finds It Hard To Focus

-Not all dogs have vital obedience and don’t pay attention when you start training to play dead dog trick.
+Not all dogs have vital obedience, and don’t pay attention when you start training dog bang trick.
 In this case, you should not smack them, yell at them, or try to force them to follow your command.

 Take these steps slowly and determine what drives your pup to play.
 Try different types of treats until you find ones that your dog enjoys and will completely obey your command.